 - Wet out the oversized hole with epoxy.
 Allow the epoxy to soak into the exposed end grain of the wood (as with fastener bonding).

 - Coat the bottom contact surface of the hardware with unthickened epoxy.
 Wire brush or sand the wet epoxy into the surface with 50-grit sandpaper.

 - Inject a non-sagging epoxy/404 or 406 mixture into the hole.
-Use enough mixture so there are no voids in the hole after inserting the fastener.
+Use enough epoxy mixture so there are no voids in the hole after inserting the fastener.
 Coat the bottom of the hardware and the fastener threads with thickened epoxy.

 - Place the hardware in position.
-Insert and tighten fasteners until a small amount of the mixture squeezes out of the joint.
+Insert and tighten fasteners until a small amount of the epoxy mixture squeezes out of the joint.

-Casting a Base
+Casting an Epoxy Base

 - Use the thickened epoxy to cast a base under the hardware when mounting hardware to a curved or uneven surface, or mounting hardware at an angle to the surface.

 - Prepare the fasteners, holes, substrate and base as described above.

 - Bond small blocks to the substrate to support the base at the desired height and position (e.g. winch base)